Cloud-Schematics/multizone-secure-iks-with-cis/app_ingress/README.md

 ### DNS Record

-This creates a CNAME DNS record to point to the ingress hostname.
-By default, this is set to `www`.
+This creates a CNAME DNS record to point to the domain

 ### Certificate Manager Cert

 This orders a cert for the domain and adds it to the default CMS instance for your cluster.

-### Page Rule

-This creates a page rule that rewrites incoming host headers to be the ingress subdomain url.
-Page rules cannot be created with the IBM Terraform Provider, so this is created using the [IBM CIS API](https://cloud.ibm.com/apidocs/cis)

 ---